Umar bin Hafiz: Background

-Habib Omar bin Hafiz was born on 27 May 1963 CE or 4 Muharram 1383 AH in Tarim, Hadhramaut, Yemen, and raised in a household that possessed a tradition and lineage of Islamic scholarship and righteousness by his father.
+Habib Omar bin Hafiz was born on 27 May 1963 CE or 4 Muharram 1383 AH in Tarim, Kathiri, Protectorate of South Arabia, and raised in a household that possessed a tradition and lineage of Islamic scholarship and righteousness by his father.
 His father was Muhammad bin Salim bin Hafiz, a Habib and mufti of Tarim, a pious caller to Islam, scholar, and a martyr of the communist uprising.
 He is considered a sayyid (a descendant of the Islamic prophet Muhammad), through his grandson Husayn ibn Ali.
-The surname "Hafiz" comes from his great grandfather's name, a branch of the family of "Shaykh Abubakr bin Salim", which is also the name of his paternal thirteenth generation progenitor.
+The surname "Hafiz" comes from his great-grandfather's name, a branch of the family of "Shaykh Abubakr bin Salim", which is also the name of his paternal thirteenth generation progenitor.

 Early life

-Having memorized the Qu'ran at a very young age, Habib also studied and memorized core texts in Fiqh (Islamic jurisprudence), the Arabic, Hadith (Prophetic traditions) and many other religious sciences.
+Having memorized the Qur'an at a very young age, Habib also studied and memorized core texts in Fiqh (Islamic jurisprudence), the Arabic, Hadith (Prophetic traditions) and many other religious sciences.
 He studied Islamic sciences including spirituality from his father.

-Later, he enrolled at the Ribat of al-Bayda', where he began studying the traditional Islamic sciences under the tutelage of Al-Habib Muhammad bin Abd-Allah al-Haddar, as well as under the Shafi‘i jurist and scholar Al-Habib Zain bin Sumait.
+Later, he enrolled at the Ribat of al-Bayda', where he began studying the traditional Islamic sciences under the tutelage of Al-Habib Muhammad bin Abd-Allah al-Haddar, as well as under the Shafi'i jurist and scholar Al-Habib Zain bin Sumait.
 Habib Omar was given permission to teach soon after.

-He then studied under the mufti of Ta‘iz, al-Habib Ibrahim bin Aqil bin Yahya.
+He then studied under the mufti of Taiz, al-Habib Ibrahim bin Aqil bin Yahya.
 He also studied under Shaikh al-Habib Muhammad al-Haddar, who gave him his daughter's hand in marriage.
 Bin Hafiz then traveled to the Hejaz and studied several books with scholars, including Al-Habib Abdul Qadir bin Ahmad al-Saqqaf, Al-Habib Ahmed Mashur al-Haddad, and Al-Habib Attas al-Habashi.

 At the age of 15, Habib began to teach, while continuing to study and receive lessons.